paimpozhil/docker-basic-auth/README.md

 You may easily add HTTPS on top of this image by just adding certs/ssl to the Nginx image which is trivial.

+#To DO

+Make this image generic so we can reverse proxy with authentication to any open system.

+Its not a lot of work.

 ## Need support?